celvinren/golang_cicd/README.md

   go mod init
   - run the go project locally without any issue, then we can push the project to github go run main.go
-2. under project root path create a Dockerfile, according the enviornment to write this file, in my case please open the Dockerfile in my repostory
+2. under project root path create a Dockerfile, according the enviornment to write this file, in my case please open the Dockerfile in my repository
 3. under project root path create a task_def.json, copy all the content of the json file in task definition to this file
 4. push the projuct to github from IDE (vs code)

+github action
+1. setup the AWS access key and secret key under settings->secrets->new repository secret
+2. github action and select "Deploy to Amazon ECS" and click "set up this workflow"
+3. change the following in the template:
+  - aws-region: ap-southeast-2
+  - ECR_REPOSITORY: golang_cicd_repository
+  - task-definition: task_def.json
+  - container-name: golang_cicd_container
+  - service: golang_cicd_container-service
+  - cluster: golang-cicd-cluster